Sprite (drink)

-Sprite is a clear, lemon and lime-flavored soft drink created by the Coca-Cola Company.
-Sprite comes in multiple flavors, including cranberry, cherry, grape, orange, tropical, ginger, and vanilla.
+Sprite is a clear, lemon-lime flavored soft drink created by the Coca-Cola Company.
+Sprite comes in additional flavors, including cranberry, cherry, grape, orange, tropical, ginger, pineapple, and vanilla.
 Ice, peach, Berryclear remix, and newer versions of the drinks are artificially sweetened.
-Sprite was created to compete primarily against PepsiCo's 7 Up.
+Sprite was created primarily to compete against 7 Up.

 History

-The Sprite brand name was created by T. C. "Bud" Evans, a Houston-based bottler who also distributed Coca-Cola products, circa 1955 for a line of drinks with flavors such as strawberry and orange; the rights to the name were acquired by the Coca-Cola Company in 1960.
+The Sprite brand name was created in about 1955 for a line of drinks with flavors such as strawberry and orange, by T. C. "Bud" Evans, a Houston-based bottler who also distributed Coca-Cola products.
+The rights to the name were acquired by the Coca-Cola Company in 1960.

 The lemon-lime drink known today as Sprite was developed in West Germany in 1959 as Fanta Klare Zitrone ("Fanta Clear Lemon" in English) and was introduced in the United States under the Sprite name in 1961 as a competitor to 7 Up.

 Marketing

-Sprite advertisements often make use of the portmanteau word “lymon”, a combination of the words "lemon" and "lime".
+Sprite advertisements often make use of the portmanteau word "lymon", a combination of the words lemon and lime.
 Additionally, the bottle of the beverage has several concave spots, an attempt to emulate the bubbles caused by the soda's carbonation.

 By the 1980s, Sprite had developed a large following among teenagers.
-In response, Sprite began to cater to this demographic in their advertisements in 1987.
+In response, Sprite began to cater to this demographic in its advertisements in 1987.
 "I Like the Sprite In You" was the brand's first long-running slogan, and many jingles were produced around it before its discontinuation in 1994.

 In 1993, marketing agency Lowe and Partners created a new slogan, "Control your thirst" with commission from the Coca-Cola Company.
 The new, more vibrant logo stood out more on packaging and featured a blue-to-green gradient with silver "splashes" and subtle white "bubbles" in the background.
 The product name, "Sprite" had a logo with a blue backdrop shadow.
 The words; "Great Lymon Taste!" which had been present on the previous logo, were removed.
 This logo was used in the United States until 2006, and similar variants were used in other countries until this year as well.